What is Fluoroscopy?

 Needle placement is key

-Steroid and epidural injections can provide an immense relief from chronic and acute orthopedic pain, but the treatment is only effective when it is correctly administered.
+Steroid and epidural injections can provide immense relief from chronic and acute orthopedic pain, but the treatment is only effective when it is correctly administered.

 Blind steroid and epidural injections are risky

 The thickness of skin, muscle, fat, and other soft tissues varies widely from patient to patient, and navigating these waters can be dangerous.
+Injections of anti-inflammatory, steroid, epidural steroid medications can help diagnose the source of pain, as well as alleviate the discomfort.

 Attempting to administer an injection without guidance is called doing it “blind.”
 According to a systematic review, up to 52% of caudal injections and 30% of lumbar injections were incorrectly placed when performed blind.